crawl/crawl/crawl-ref/INSTALL.md

 ### PCRE

-PCRE 8.12, with a custom build system but otherwise unchanged, is included with Crawl.
+PCRE 8.12, with a custom build system but otherwise unchanged, is included with DCSS.
 It is enabled by default on Windows; otherwise, unless you build with `BUILD_PCRE=y` (to use the contrib) or `USE_PCRE=y` (to use a development package from your manager), the system POSIX regex will be used.